oktadev/vue-schematics-example/README.md

 Run `npm pack` to package it up so you can install it in a Vue.js App.

-Create a Vue app to test this Schematic and install reactstrap.
+Create a Vue app to test this Schematic and install BootstrapVue.

 ```sh
 vue create test